Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: Related Work

 The performance of deep RL-based cooperation was also tested in an MIPP formulation for indoor environmental monitoring \cite{9488669}.
 A WiFi Received Signal Strength collection was used as a use case.
 Independent learning through credit assignment and sequential rollout-based learning were two cooperative strategies compared.
 In the first approach, cooperation considers joint action states among agents and team-shared rewards.
 The second approach considers sequential robot planning.
 The update of the current Q-function of an agent considers the subsequent actions of the other agents at step $s$.
-RL-based approaches were overall more efficient than the genetic algorithm-based baseline approaches.
-Communication and energy requirements for cooperation and mission development were not addressed in this work.
+RL-based approaches were overall more efficient than the genetic algorithm-based Baseline approaches.
+Communication requirements for cooperation and mission development were not addressed in this work.

 Other variations of the MIPP problem have also jointly addressed information gain with dynamic topology control for heterogeneous robots \cite{10742370} and permanent connectivity maintenance \cite{10420441}, \cite{8794090}. \cite{10420441} considers connectivity between a homogeneous robot team with 10 agents. \cite{8794090} considers constrained bipartite graph matching with minimal node separators and robot path allocation.
 Overall, communication requirements take into account inter-agent distance criteria.
 Sensor uncertainty and energy limitations are also often disregarded.
+The implementation of reinforcement learning approaches has also highlighted the benefits of global-and-local attention mechanisms to achieve multi-UAV coordination under a fully distributed action setting \cite{10297577}, extrinsic-and-intrinsic rewards to boost cooperation upon target detection and encirclement \cite{10852549}, as well as dual-centralised Q-networks to improve UAV trajectories safety in a cooperative path planning mission\cite{11083772}.
+These approaches could support MIPP missions.
+Nevertheless, some of the previous assumptions are kept. \cite{10297577} considered euclidean distance as an indication for connectivity and abstracted energy and sensing limitations of the UAVs. \cite{10852549} and \cite{11083772} considered limited UAV energy, environment characteristics and responses to online events (e.g., avoiding collisions with dynamic obstacles and the impact of climatic conditions) and abstracted communication limitations.